gravity-ui/gateway/README.md

 #### validationSchema

 By default, for path params in rest actions used the following regexp: `/^((?!(\.\.|\?|#|\\|\/)).)*$/i`.
-If the parameter value does not pass validation, the `INVALID_PARAM_VALUE` value is returned.
+If the parameter value does not pass validation, the `GATEWAY_INVALID_PARAM_VALUE` value is returned.

 ### Usage in Node.js